 You may not have the same midwife throughout your pregnancy and labour, depending on whether you go public or private – and how long your labour takes.
 If you are booked into a Midwifery Group Practice in a public hospital, you will have the same small group of midwives (sometimes only two) looking after you throughout your whole pregnancy, labour, birth and the postnatal period.

-In a private hospital, midwives will monitor you and your baby throughout labour, keeping your obstetrician updated with your progress before calling them in for the birth.
+In a private hospital, nurse midwives will monitor you and your baby throughout labour, keeping your obstetrician updated with your progress before calling them in for the birth.

 What is the role of a midwife after the birth?